anhchangvt1994/anhchangvt1994/README.md

 [![MasterHead](./images/github-header_06.jpg "Frontend portfolio!
 HTML, CSS, Javascript, Vue, React, Nuxt and Next")](https://raw.githubusercontent.com/anhchangvt1994/anhchangvt1994/main/NguyenMinhTruong_Frontend_VueJS_ReactJS_NuxtJS_CV.pdf)

 > :sunny: By failing to prepare, you are preparing to fail.
-But sometimes you need to choose to bear more than half the failure you've already expected, rather than doing nothing.
+Even if you expect to fail, it's still better to try than to give up.
 > <div style="text-align: right"><i>Benjamin Franklin and Robin Sharma</i></div>

 ### :handshake: Nice to meet you